Corporate Governance

 Quality Committee

-In addition to reporting on the status and progress of quality management, the Quality Committee functions as a deliberative body for the DIC Group’s quality policy, principal initiatives and important issues in Japan.
+In addition to reporting on the status and progress of quality management, the Quality Committee functions as a deliberative body for the DIC Group’s quality policy, principal initiatives and important issues.
 In principle, the committee meets once quarterly and consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, and the general managers of the management units and product divisions.
 As part of the auditing process, one Audit & Supervisory Board member also attends Quality Committee meetings.
 Details of deliberations at meetings and the results thereof are reported to the Board of Directors.

 -